jekyll/jekyll/site/docs/plugins.md

 end
 {% endhighlight %}

-In this example, our processor will move all the files from the _pages directory into the top level directory (assuming you `include` _pages in your `_config.yml`).
+In this example, our post processor will move all the files from the _pages directory into the top level directory (assuming you `include` _pages in your `_config.yml`).
 That way you can keep your pages organized in that directory instead of polluting your top level source directory.

-Processors are only required to implement one method:
+PostProcessors are only required to implement one method:

 <div class="mobile-side-scroller">
 <table>